HotPatcher: A open source UE resource hot patching tool

 • Supported CUSTOM ASSET HASH calculation.

-• Release added bBackupProjectConfig for backing up the Config directory of the base package.
+• Added bBackupProjectConfig to Release to support backing up the config directory of the base package.

 • Optimized code, replaced some FString with FName, optimized resource dependency scanning.

-• Fixed potential crash issues with PackageTracker.
+• Fixed potential crash issues in PackageTracker.

 If you want to enable it now, you can set bCustomAssetGUID=true in HotPatcherRuntime.build.cs.